How I did it: Pene on investing for her son’s future

 • What habits can we help him build that set him up well for life? (ie. the one present rule, donating barely used toys when he gets new ones).
 He is only three, so he doesn’t yet get the concepts, but the more we do, the more habitual they’ll become.

-If you want to learn more about investing for your child, check out our step-by-step guide.
+Want to learn more about investing for your child?

 Now for the important legal part: Investing involves risk.
 You aren’t guaranteed to make money and you might lose the money you start with.
 The information we provide is general and not regulated financial advice for the purposes of the Financial Markets Conduct Act 2013.
 Please seek independent legal, financial, tax or other advice in considering whether the content in this article is appropriate for your goals, situation or needs.
 The information in this article is current as at 5 October 2022.